Post Hole Concrete Calculator guide

 When should I use the Post Hole Concrete Calculator?

 Use it when your task matches one of these common needs: Estimate concrete bags for fence posts.
 Plan concrete for deck support holes.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Post Hole Concrete Calculator doing with my inputs?

-In plain language: The calculator finds the round hole volume, subtracts the round post volume inside the hole, multiplies by the number of holes, adds waste, and rounds bag counts up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator finds round hole volume, subtracts the round post volume inside the hole, multiplies the net fill by the number of holes, adds waste, converts to cubic yards, and rounds 60 lb and 80 lb bag counts up.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Post Hole Concrete Calculator inputs mean?

 Hole diameter: the width across the round hole in inches.
-Hole depth: the filled depth in inches.
-Post diameter: the width of the post that takes up space inside the hole.
+Hole depth: the depth filled with concrete in inches.
+Post diameter: the round-equivalent width of the post that takes up space inside the hole.
 Quantity: how many matching holes to estimate.
+Waste percent: extra concrete for uneven holes, overfill, spillage, and ordering cushion.

 How should I read the Post Hole Concrete Calculator answer?